Curated Winter Trails for Every Dog in Antrim County: A Guide to Safe, Seasonal Adventures

 Ideal for: Healthy adult dogs who enjoy a good mix of exercise, exploration, and investigation.

-📍 Location: 10621 US-31 N, Ellsworth, MI 49729
+📍 Location: 9890 Old Dixie Hwy, Ellsworth, MI

 📝 Northern Paws Tip for Medium-Energy Walks: This is the perfect energy level for practicing trail manners.
 Use natural pauses to reinforce “wait” or “look.”
 Carry a thermos of warm water to encourage hydration in the cold.